michaelenger/brage/README.md

 ### Posts

 Posts (similar to pages) are in template files in a `posts` subdirectory and can be both HTML or Markdown, defined by their file extension.
-The URI for the post is also on its file name, but ignores any subdirectories and gets the `/blog` prefix.
-Note that there is nothing stopping you from creating two posts which override each other.
+The URI for the post is also on its file name so note that there is nothing stopping you from creating a post and a page which override each other.

-* `/posts/first-post.markdown` => `/blog/first-post`
+* `/posts/first-post.markdown` => `/first-post`
-* `/posts/sub/this-is-a-subdir.markdown` => `/blog/this-is-a-subdir`
+* `/posts/blog/this-is-a-subdir.markdown` => `/blog/this-is-a-subdir`
-* `/posts/sub/sub/post.html` => `/blog/post`
+* `/posts/blog/sub/post.html` => `/blog/sub/post`

 #### Post Metadata